 4- Be ready to start over together.

 The couple has to be ready to make changes in an effort to find healthier ways of doing things.
 The cheater must take responsibility for their own actions.
 It is just as important for the other partner to be open to doing things differently going forward.
 This will mean doing whatever it takes to create a solid relationship.

 The process of couples therapy is different in each situation but here’s what you can expect:

 1– Each person gets to air their grievances and express how they’ve been hurt by the other in a safe environment with a therapist present.
 The therapist will make sure each of you understands and hears each other.

 2– Once each of you has acknowledged the hurts, you can then move on to exploring what went wrong.
 You’ll discuss each partner’s opinion on what happened and give them equal weight.

 3– When the events and facts are fairly well understood, you can then start looking deeper to understand what emotional and psychological dynamics were at play that led to the affair.

 4– Finally, you’ll start the process of learning new ways to relate that are healthier, and that foster a sense of connection and intimacy.

 Regardless of whether your marriage continues or if it ends in divorce, there is hope available to you.
-Depending on where you are and whether you are willing to consider a continued relationship will determine whether or not marriage counseling is your right choice.
-If you both feel that couples counseling is right for you, we can help.
+Depending on where you are and whether you are willing to consider a continued relationship will determine whether or not couples therapy is your right choice.
+If you both feel that couples therapy is right for you, we can help.
 Please call (510) 497-4174 to schedule a session with one of our rigorously trained therapists.